Some structure theorems for Weingarten surfaces: The case of linear Weingarten surfaces

 \section{The case of linear Weingarten surfaces}

+In the following, we have to restrict ourselves to surfaces satisfying \(2aH+bK=1\), with \(a\), \(b\) positive constants.
+Note that, for the ellipticity, we would only need \(a^2+b>0\).
+Nevertheless, we ask for \(a,b>0\) because of some stronger results that we specify in the following.

-In the following, we have to restrict ourselves to linear Weingarten surfaces.
-This class satisfies the assumptions of Theorem \ref{saearp1}, and so every annular end of a linear Weingarten surface is contained in a solid half cylinder.
+Elliptic linear Weingarten surfaces satisfy the assumptions of Theorem \ref{saearp1}, and so every annular end of an elliptic linear Weingarten surface is contained in a solid half cylinder.
 This implies, first, that it makes sense to speak of a \textit{vertical} end or, more generally, of an end with a given direction: the direction of the end will be the axis of a solid cylinder which contains the end -- in addition, we call a vertical end \textit{positive} if it diverges in the upper halfspace and \textit{negative} if it diverges in the lower halfspace.
-Moreover, we strongly rely on the fact that the annular ends of a properly embedded, complete, linear Weingarten surface converge geometrically to a rotational Weingarten surface -- which is a part of the theory of Korevaar, Kusner and Solomon which has been developed, in the Weingarten setting, only for the linear Weingarten's \cite{saearpweingarten}: \begin{definition} Let \(A\) be a properly embedded, cylindrically bounded annulus in \(\R^3\), with axis vector $\nu$.
+Moreover, we strongly rely on the fact that the annular ends of a properly embedded, complete, linear Weingarten surface with \(a,b>0\) converge geometrically to a rotational Weingarten surface -- which is a part of the theory of Korevaar, Kusner and Solomon which has been developed, in the Weingarten setting, only for the linear Weingarten's with \(a,b>0\) \cite{saearpweingarten}: \begin{definition} Let \(A\) be a properly embedded, cylindrically bounded annulus in \(\R^3\), with axis vector $\nu$.
 Assume that \(A\) diverges only in the direction where $\nu$ is pointing.
 Given a diverging, non-decreasing sequence \(\{t_k\}_{k\in\N}\subset\R^+\), define \(A_k\defeq A-t_k\nu\).
-The family \(\{A_k\}_{k\in\N}\) will be called a \textit{slide-back sequence} for \(A\). \end{definition} \begin{theoremletter}[\cite{saearpweingarten},\cite{Korevaar1989TheSO}] Let \(A\) be a properly embedded annulus in \(\R^3\) satisfying \(2aH+bK=1\), and \(\{A_k\}_{k\in\N}\) a slide-back sequence of \(A\).
-Then, there exists a rotational linear Weingarten surface \(D\), satisfying \(2aH+bK=1\) and sharing the same axis as \(A\), such that, for each compact subset \(K\subset D\), a subsequence of\,\(\{A_k\}_{k\in\N}\) converges, as normal graphs, to \(0\), in the \(C^k\) topology for each \(k\in\N\). \end{theoremletter}
+The family \(\{A_k\}_{k\in\N}\) will be called a \textit{slide-back sequence} for \(A\). \end{definition} \begin{theoremletter}[\cite{saearpweingarten},\cite{Korevaar1989TheSO}] Let \(A\) be a properly embedded annulus in \(\R^3\) satisfying \(2aH+bK=1\), with \(a,b>0\), and \(\{A_k\}_{k\in\N}\) a slide-back sequence of \(A\).
+Then, there exists a rotational linear Weingarten surface \(W\), satisfying \(2aH+bK=1\) and sharing the same axis as \(A\), such that, for each compact subset \(K\subset W\), a subsequence of\,\(\{A_k\}_{k\in\N}\) converges, as normal graphs, to \(0\), in the \(C^k\) topology for each \(k\in\N\). \end{theoremletter}